In this post, we will learn about the Advantages and Disadvantages of Quick Ratio.

-The quick ratio is used to test a business liquidity and capacity to cover its short-term obligations.
+The quick ratio is used to test business liquidity and capacity to cover its short-term obligations.
 This ratio is an improved variant of the current ratio that attempts to overcome the current ratio’s weaknesses.
-The Quick ratio is often referred to as the Acid Test ratio.
+The Quick ratio is often referred to as the Acid Test Ratio.

 Advantages of Quick Ratio